TERMS AND CONDITIONS FOR SERVICE AND GOODS

 The Client accepts that it shall have no remedy against the Provider where the Works have been carried out using reasonable skill and care, and in accordance with industry standard criteria.

-The Client accepts that is shall have no remedy against the Provider where the Works have not been stored and or used in the manner intended in the Agreement or where the Agreement states no Guarantee is provided due to the trial and or prototype nature of the Works.
+The Client accepts that it shall have no remedy against the Provider where the Works have not been stored and or used in the manner intended in the Agreement or where the Agreement states no Guarantee is provided due to the trial and or prototype nature of the Works or where the Client has modified the Works in any way.

 The Client will notify the provider of a defect within 3 days of such defect being identified.